 - Passed the national SLP exam

-Pursuing Job Openings
+Considering Your Options When Pursuing SLP Job Openings

 Many SLPs have a job waiting for them at the clinic or hospital where they completed their RPE, making for an easy transition into a permanent career.